Run your first scan

 Read time: 2 Minutes

 In Burp Suite Enterprise Edition, you create "sites" to represent any websites or web applications that you want to scan.
-An onboarding wizard helps you to add your first site and then run a scan on it.
-We've provided a live, deliberately vulnerable website for you to scan so that you can follow along with this tutorial.
+The first time you run Burp Suite Enterprise Edition, an onboarding wizard helps you to add your first site and then run a scan on it.

-The first step of the onboarding wizard prompts you to add your first site.
-Start by giving it a name.
-This can be anything you like, but let's go with
+The next step of the onboarding wizard prompts you to add your first site.

-The Site URL is the URL from which all scans of this site start.
+Next, enter a Site URL.
+This is the URL from which all scans of the site start.
 Any sub-paths of the URL are included in the scope of the scan by default.
-Enter
+If you are scanning the test site this field is already populated with

 Using Burp Scanner may have unexpected effects on some applications.
 Until you are fully familiar with its functionality and settings, you should only run scans against non-production systems.
 Do not run scans against third-party websites unless you have been authorized to do so by the owner.

-For the scan configuration, you can choose from four preset modes that let you adjust the balance of speed and coverage.
-For this scan, let's select Lightweight.
+For the scan configuration, you can choose from four preset modes that enable you to adjust the balance of speed and coverage.
+For this first scan, select Lightweight.
 The lightweight mode completes within 15 minutes.

-Leave all the other options as their defaults and click Next: Create a scan.
+Leave all the other options as their defaults and click Next: Set up scan to display the Schedule scan page.

 Step 4: View more details